EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/index.md

 <img src="img/blur no noise.png" alt="draw" width="600"/>
 </p>

-We use cgls_chop for single and half precision, and the graph in single precision is similar to the graph in double precision.
-However, for half precision, the background is not the same as that in the double-precision or single-precision graph.
-The background looks redder and there are red and black squiggly lines.
+We use our modified version of CGLS for single and half precision, and the graph in single precision is similar to the graph in double precision.
+However, for half precision, the background is not the same as that in the double-precision or single-precision graph; it contains more artifacts.

 We also plot the error norms of the x value we get in comparison to the true value of x in different precision.
 <p align="center">